Linear Regression under Missing or Corrupted Coordinates: Omitted Details from

 We will prove the lemma at the end.
 In order to use the conclusion of \Cref{lem:core-coupling-remaining} in combination with \Cref{fact:coupling} we need the right hand sides in \Cref{eq:dissagreements1,eq:dissagreements2} to be at most $\eta d/2$.
 For this it suffices to assume that $ C E/\sigma < \eta d/2$ and $C \sqrt{d}E /B < \eta d/2$, where $C$ is the hidden constant in the big-$O$ notation.
 Equivalently, we need to assume $E < \frac{1}{2C }\min(\eta d \sigma, \eta \sqrt{d} B)$.
 Also note that our assumption $\eta \leq 1/d$ from the lemma statement also ensures that $E/\sigma<1$, which is required by \Cref{lem:core-coupling-remaining}.
 Using the value $E := \frac{1}{2C }\min(\eta d \sigma, \eta \sqrt{d} B)$ we can thus apply \Cref{fact:coupling} and obtain that the hypothesis testing defined in the beginning is not solvable with probability better than $\frac{1}{2}(1+(d+1)e^{-\Omega(-\eta n)})$.
 By the estimation to hypothesis testing reduction, the error lower bound against any estimator is at least a constant multiple of

 where the fourth line used the following: first, since $\eta \lesssim 1/\sqrt{d}$ we have $E \lesssim \eta \sqrt{d} B \lesssim B$, and then this further implies $B/(B+E) \gtrsim B$.
-We now move to showing \Cref{lem:core-coupling-remaining}. \begin{proof}[Proof of \Cref{lem:core-coupling-remaining}]
+We now move to showing \Cref{lem:core-coupling-remaining}. \begin{proof}(Proof of \Cref{lem:core-coupling-remaining})

-The coupling we claim satisfies the guarantee in the lemma statement is the procedure that generates $(X, y)$ and $(X', y')$, which we will describe shortly in pseudoscope form.
+The coupling we claim satisfies the guarantee in the lemma statement is the procedure that generates $(X, y)$ and $(X', y')$, which we will describe shortly in pseudocode form.
 Before presenting the pseudocode of that procedure, we introduce some notation: let $X_1$ denote the first $d/2$ coordinates of $X$, and $X_2$ the second half; we use similar notation, $X_1'$ and $X_2'$, for the corresponding coordinates of $X'$.
-We will also break $y$ into the sum $y_1+y_2$ where $y_2$ is the contribution to the label from the last $d/2$ coordinates and the additive noise and $y_1$ is the contribution to the label coming from the first $d/2$ labels.
-Additionally, for reference purposes only, we will use another pair of labeled examples, $(\tilde X, \tilde y)$ and $(\tilde X', \tilde y')$, drawn from the distributions $D$ and $D'$ defined in the lemma statement (the goal in our generaing procedure will be for the output example $(X, y)$ to match the distribution of $(\tilde X, \tilde y)$ and for the second output example $(X', y')$ to match the distribution of $(\tilde X', \tilde y')$).
-The procedure defining our coupling is as follows.